 Making faux flowers look real is easier than you think!
-Wouldn’t you love to have your favorite flowers blooming in your home this spring?
+Wouldn’t you love to have your favorite flowers blooming in your home any time of year?
 Me too!
 Today I’m sharing easy to do tips to make your pretty faux boom look real!

 Let’s talk about faux flowers!
 I am on a quest to make sure all home decorators know how absolutely fabulous faux flowers can look!
 And how to get the most out of each pretty bloom!

 Or at least find real flower images of the faux flowers you are thinking of buying online and give them a good look!

 Since I was looking to buy poppies I wanted to study how the real ones look!

 I found tons of poppy images.
 Here are just a couple…

 For this flower, finding faux poppies with realistic stamens and pistils was important!
 And the crape paper look of the petals was high on my list too and so was finding buds along with open poppies!